Creating a Communications Strategy That Plans for the Unplanned

 One of my favorite sayings is that you have to be proactive to successfully react in any situation.
 In internal communications, we often talk about this.
 But the reality is we’re always reacting in some way.
-The difference between those that seem to keep their cool and uphold their strategic vision and those of us who always feel like we’re always putting out fires is that they’ve prepared their reaction ahead of time.
+The difference between those that seem to keep their cool and uphold their strategic vision and those of us who always feel like we’re always putting out fires is that they’ve prepared their crisis response plan ahead of time.
 They’ve looked at all possible scenarios and put together a communications strategy to successfully react in that moment.
 If you make one resolution for the year, let it be scenario planning that supports your strategic direction.

 1. Plan for the Unplanned